Fingerprint Scanning and Comparison

 After performing all the preliminary steps, you can process the fingerprints.
 Follow the instructions further.

-1. Using the document reader device, scan the ID document with RFID chip, containing the fingerprints' data.
+1. Using the document reader device, scan the ID document with RFID chip, containing the fingerprint data.

 If the data is successfully extracted from the RFID chip and the Auto scan fingerprint parameter is selected in Fingerprint scanning options, the specific UI form is displayed.

 The Fingerprint scanning and comparison UI form shows the Reference image from the document's RFID chip in the left-side panel.
-There is also the dropdown list displayed at the top for the selection of the concrete reference finger image.
+The dropdown list at the top lets you select a reference finger image.

 Note that the fingers, for which the images have been detected in the RFID chip, are marked with the special fingerprint symbol, see the screenshot:

-After the finger(s) has been successfully scanned, the same UI form is refreshed, reflecting the comparison results for the Reference image and the Real image, recently obtained from the fingerprint scanner device.
+After the fingers have been scanned successfully, the same UI form is refreshed, reflecting the comparison results for the Reference image and the Real image, recently obtained from the fingerprint scanner device.

 Using the dropdown at the top, you can change the reference finger image.
 If the selected finger has already been scanned, the corresponding comparison result will be displayed without the need of rescanning.

-Also, some methods are available for fingerprints processing via the COM Interface.
+You can also process fingerprints through the COM interface methods.
 See the following section for details.

 Processing via COM Interface